dprabin25/BioShift/README.md

 Type the foloowing to create Conda Environment for BioShift

-`conda create -n bioshift python=3.12 -y'
+conda create -n bioshift python=3.12 -y conda activate bioshift

-`conda activate bioshift'

 Note: We tested and 3.12.1 and 3.12.2